weizhiao/rust-elfloader/README.md

 * Use it as an ELF file loader in operating system kernels.
 * Use it to implement a Rust version of the dynamic linker.
 * Use it to load ELF dynamic libraries on embedded devices.
-* Use it to load elf files on Windows.
-See [windows-elf-loader](https://github.com/weizhiao/rust-elfloader/tree/main/crates/windows-elf-loader).

 # Capabilities
 ### ✨ Works in `no_std` environments ✨
 `elf_loader` does not depend on Rust `std`, nor does it enforce `libc` and OS dependencies, so it can be used in `no_std` environments such as kernel and embedded devices.

+### ✨ Load ELF dynamic libraries on  Windows ✨
+`elf_loader` can load ELF dynamic libraries on Windows.
+See [windows-elf-loader](https://github.com/weizhiao/rust-elfloader/tree/main/crates/windows-elf-loader).

 ### ✨ Compact Size ✨
 The `elf_loader` is extremely small in size.
 The [mini-loader](https://github.com/weizhiao/rust-elfloader/tree/main/mini-loader) implemented based on `elf_loader` compiles to a binary file of only **26KB**.
 Below are the results from analyzing the binary using the `bloat` tool: